codesahib/Mood-Mapper/README.md

 1. Structure of an android app.
 2. MVVM architecture.
 3. SQLite database connectivity.
+4. Shared Preferences(in activity and fragment)
-4. Activity and Fragments.
+5. Activity and Fragments.
-5. Animations
+6. Animations